adam-avison/LumberJack/README.md

 stddevfact          =         ''        #  Standard deviation factor
 ```
 #### Linux
-1. Download the Linux Version tar file above.
+1. Download copies of the both the `LinuxTaskVersion/` directory and the `Functions/` directory above.
+Save the `Functions/` directory *within* the `LinuxTaskVersion/` directory.
-2. Untar with `tar xvf LumberJackTask_LinuxVersion.tar` and `cd` into the resultant `LumberJackTask_LinuxVersion/` directory.
+2. `cd` into your `LinuxTaskVersion/` directory.
 3. `cd` again into the `Functions/` directory.
 You will need to set the parameter auPath in the scripts calcFuncs.py (line 5) and measFuncs.py (line 13) to the location of the CASA analysis utilities on your machine.
 Analysis Utils can be downloaded from: https://casaguides.nrao.edu/index.php/Analysis_Utilities
-4. `cd ../` back to `LumberJackTask_LinuxVersion/`and start your local version of CASA (should be 5.6+, not yet tested in 5.7 or 6.x).
+4. `cd ../` back to `LinuxTaskVersion/`and start your local version of CASA (should be 5.6+, not yet tested in 5.7 or 6.x).
 5. At the CASA prompt:
 ```python
 CASA <1>: execfile('boot_lumberjack.py')